davecurryco/mystic-spheres/ChthonicMummy.md

 **Heart of the Chthonic Mummy.** Similar to a mummy lord's heart, a chthonic mummy's brain is placed in a canopic jar made of jade.
 As long as the brain remains intact, the chthonic mummy can't be permanently destroyed.
 When it drops to 0 hit points, the chthonic mummy re-forms at full strength 24 hours later, rising out of dust in close proximity to the canopic jar containing its brain.
 For this reason, a chthonic mummy usually keeps its canopic jar in a hidden tomb or vault.

 The chthonic mummy's brain has AC 5, 25 hit points, and immunity to all damage except radiant.

+**Revenge of the Chthonic Mummy.** A chthonic mummy will rise either to avenge a desecration of its crypt or to overcome some obstacle to its special destiny.
+In such cases, the mummy always knows the direction and distance between it and the target of its vengeance or the obstacle to its destiny.
+In cases where the mummy seeks revenge against more than one adversary or obstacle, it pursues them one at a time, prioritizing the greatest threats to its special destiny.